 - co-ordinates external Board evaluation and conducts internal Board evaluation

 The Board acknowledges its responsibility for determining and maintaining the Group's values and ensures these are reflected in the business practices.
 This is monitored by the Board at regular intervals.
-Further details are available on the Corporate responsibility and sustainability page.
+Further details are available in the Corporate responsibility and sustainability.

 In line with best practice provisions in the Pre-Emption Group Statement of Principles, the Board confirms that it does not intend to issue more than 7.5% of the issued share capital of the Group on a non pre-emptive basis in any rolling three-year period.

-In respect of the financial year 2016, Bodycote's obligation under the Disclosure and Transparency Rules is to prepare a corporate governance statement with reference to the UK Corporate Governance Code issued by the FRC in September 2014 ("the Code").
-The 2016 UK Corporate Governance Code was issued in April 2016 and applies to accounting periods beginning on or after 17 June 2016.
+In respect of the financial year 2017, Bodycote's obligation under the Disclosure and Transparency Rules is to prepare a corporate governance statement with reference to the UK Corporate Governance Code issued by the FRC in April 2016 ("the Code").

-In respect of the year ended 31 December 2016, Bodycote has complied with the provisions of the Code with the exception of provisions E.1.1 and B.1.2.
+In respect of the year ended 31 December 2017, Bodycote has complied with the provisions of the Code with the exception of provisions E.1.1.
 Regarding E.1.1, the Board has, in recent years, taken the view that generally it is the responsibility of the Group Chief Executive and the Chief Financial Officer to manage relationships with institutional investors.
 The Chairman also meets institutional investors to discuss overall strategy, governance and any concerns that shareholders may have.
 Only where these more usual channels of communication have failed would the Board expect the Senior Independent Non-Executive Director (SID) or other non-executive directors to become involved, notwithstanding that the Code specifies attendance of the SID at meetings with major shareholders.
 The SID has contacted major shareholders and offered to facilitate meetings with them should they have any concerns they wish to discuss.
 Regular feedback from the Group's advisers on investor meetings and results presentations is circulated to all directors.
 During the year the Chairman met with shareholders to discuss governance matters.
-During the year there existed a short period where the Group did not comply with provision B.1.2. as R. Rajagopal retired from the Board at the AGM on 27 May 2016 and P. Larmon was appointed as Non-Executive Director on 13 September 2016.

-Apart from these distinct areas, Bodycote was in compliance with the provisions of the 2014 and 2016 Code throughout 2016.
+Apart from these distinct areas, Bodycote was in compliance with the provisions of the 2016 Code throughout 2017.

 Operation of the Code

-Taken together with the Report of the Nomination Committee, the Report of the Audit Committee and the Board report on remuneration, this statement explains how Bodycote has applied the principles of good corporate governance as set out in the Code.
+Taken together with the Report of the Audit Committee, the Report of the Nomination Committee and the Board report on remuneration, this statement explains how Bodycote has applied the principles of good corporate governance as set out in the Code.

 The Board is responsible to shareholders for good corporate governance, setting the Group's strategic objectives, values and standards, and ensuring the necessary resources are in place to achieve the objectives.

-The Board met on eight occasions during 2016, including a specific meeting to review and update the Group's long-term strategy.
-The Board of Directors comprises six members, of whom four are non-executive directors and two are executive directors, led by the Group's part-time Non-Executive Chairman, A.M.
-Thomson, who also chairs the Nomination Committee.
+The Board met on nine occasions during 2017, including a specific meeting to review and update the Group's long-term strategy.
+The Board of Directors comprises seven members, of whom five are non-executive directors and two are executive directors, led by the Group's part-time Non-Executive Chairman, A.C.
+Quinn, who also chairs the Nomination Committee.
 The Group Chief Executive is S.C.
 Harris and the Senior Independent Non-Executive Director is I.B.
 Duncan, who also chairs the Audit Committee.
 E. Lindqvist is Chair of the Remuneration Committee.
-Brief biographical details of all directors are given on the Board of directors page.
-During the year the Board visited a number of UK and overseas facilities, including sites in the Czech Republic and Belgium.
+P. Larmon and L. Chahbazi are non-executive directors.
+Brief biographical details of all directors are given in the Board of Directors.
+During the year the Board visited a number of UK and overseas facilities, including sites in France and the USA.
 Such events involved meetings with local management and the unit workforce to understand more clearly technical and operational performance in countries where Bodycote has a significant presence.